-I am a Full Professor of Mathematics at Beijing International Center for Mathematical Research, Peking University.
+I am a Boya Distinguished Professor at Peking University, affiliated with the Beijing International Center for Mathematical Research (BICMR).

 I got my bachelor degree from Peking University and my Ph.D. from MIT.
 I was a postdoc at Columbia University as a Simons Junior Fellow, and then a faculty member at University of Pennsylvania, before returning to Peking University in 2023.

 My research area is probability theory and mathematical physics.
-My Ph.D. training focused on 2D random geometry and statistical physics, topics including Schramm-Loewner evolution, Gaussian free field, Liouville quantum gravity, random planar map, percolation, and uniform spanning tree.
-Since then I started to explore related areas in mathematical physics, such as conformal field theory and string theory.
+My Ph.D. training focused on 2D random geometry and statistical physics, after which I started to explore related areas such as conformal field theory and string theory.
 I am fascinated by the interplay between different mathematical areas, and between mathematics and physics.

 Here is my CV .